To save this video and more, Download the Tastemade App

 2 large eggs, whisked

-Preheat oven to 400°F. Spread panko across a baking sheet and bake for a few minutes, until golden brown (be careful not to burn).
+Preheat oven to 400 degrees.
+Spread panko across a baking sheet and bake for a few minutes, until golden brown (be careful not to burn).
 Set aside to cool.

-In a food processor, add chicken ingredients and blend until the mixture becomes a paste and set aside.
+In a food processor, add chicken and chicken ingredients and blend until the mixture becomes a paste and set aside.

 Prep the dredge station: flour in one dish, eggs in another dish, and panko, fine bread crumbs, nutritional yeast, salt, pepper, and butter combined in another dish.
 Scoop about 2 tablespoons of chicken and form into nuggets.

-Heat the oven to 450°F. Coat each nugget in flour, then dip into eggs, and into the crumbs.
-Place on a wire rack and bake for about 15-20 minutes, or until crispy and cooked in the center.
+Heat the oven to 350 degrees.
+Coat each nugget in flour, then dip into eggs, and into the crumbs.
+Place on a wire rack and bake for about 15 to 20 minutes, or until crispy and cooked in the center.

 Mix the sauce ingredients together and dip away!